 🪚

-Prism, a lightweight syntax highlighter built with modern web standards, is included to format readable scripts and code snippets on this website.
+Prism, a lightweight syntax highlighter built with modern web standards, is included to format displayed script and code snippets on this website.
 Prism includes a javascript and CSS file, which are generated and exported based on elected language and styling preferences on Prism's downloads page.
-When authoring a page with syntax highlighting in markdown, a language class is added to a <div>
+When authoring a page with syntax highlighting in markdown, a language class is added to a <div> element:

 <div class="language-html">